BartlomiejKulecki/HRI_aruco/README.md

 ```bash
 ros2 run hri_aruco hri_node
 ```
-This node subscribes to the image topic (camera feed), detects ArUco marker using opencv, and depending on marker pose, sends goal commands to **joint trajectory action**.
+This node subscribes to the image topic (camera feed), detects ArUco marker using opencv, and depending on marker pose in the image, sends goal commands to **joint trajectory action**.
+> You can use the ArUco tag image: `resource/marker_42_a.png`

 ### Option 2: controlling the robot using MoveIt interface
 Run robot simulation: